 Spraying tips

-• Avoid extreme temperatures.
+Avoid exposing the sprayer to extreme temperatures.
 Heat causes the air inside a sprayer to expand, increasing the pressure beyond the appropriate level.
-On the other hand, extreme cold can freeze the pesticide inside a sprayer.
-This causes the liquid to expand, possibly rupturing the wand, hoses, or even the tank itself.
+Extreme cold can freeze the pesticide inside a sprayer, causing it to expand and rupture the wand, hoses, or even the tank itself.

-• Be aware of the wind.
-You shouldn’t spray on a windy day, but even a light breeze can cause problems.
-When spraying, make sure the wind is blowing away from you so that it doesn’t blow pesticide back onto you as you spray.
+Be aware of the wind when spraying.
+You shouldn’t spray on a windy day, but even a light breeze can create problems.
+Make sure the wind blows away from you to prevent the pesticide from blowing back onto you.

-• Leave an air gap when filling a spray tank.
-If the water level in a spray tank rises above the end of the hose used to fill it, it’s possible to get backflow.
-This is a condition where the hose creates a siphon that sucks up the pesticide back into the water source.
-Eliminate the possibility of backflow by always leaving a gap between the end of the fill hose and the water level inside the tank.
+Finally, leave an air gap when filling a spray tank.
+If the water level in a spray tank rises above the end of the hose used to fill it, you risk backflow.
+This condition occurs when the hose creates a siphon that draws the pesticide back into the water source.
+Prevent backflow by always keeping a gap between the end of the fill hose and the water level inside the tank.